EZ-Robotics/EZ-Site/projects/2023-11-22-adaptive-pid/index.md

 tags: [software, vex, wip]
 ---

-Adaptive PID is a modification of PID that scales constants based on the robots tested velocity curve.
+Adaptive PID is a modification of PID that scales constants based on the robot's tested velocity curve.

 ![](banner.png)